 Heard on Main Street: Be naughty.
 Save Santa the trip.

-Big bunches of birthday balloons go out today to Lyrae Littlefield and Kate Malkie.
-Sunday wish the best to Mattsen and Sutton Koster.
-Tuesday belongs to Vera Shorter.
+Big bunches of birthday balloon wishes go out to Laura Beebe tomorrow.
+Saturday belongs to Lyrae Littlefield and Kate Malkie.
+Mattsen and Sutton Koster party on Tuesday.

 Shared below is a message from an old Christmas card, mentioned in the Gazette from an article in December 1980, more than 40 years ago.
 It’s good to remember that the best thoughts continue to inspire us.

 Heard on Main Street: “Christmas is a joy in simple things: a bird singing on a snow-covered branch, a glow in the darkness, and a little child’s laughter.”